adaapp/primers-portfolio-e457/README.md

 ### Primer 7 - Sleep timer

 The sleep timer primer included the introduction to multi-threading.
-This technique is used in C++ to run functions at the same time instead of running a function one at a time.
+This technique is used in C++ to run programs at the same time instead of running a program one at a time.
+The purpose is to increase the programs time execution.

 To help complete this challenge I needed to break the overall problem down into the following main tasks:

+* Create a thread object and pass the executing code to be called
+* ‘this_thread’ to block execution relative to the thread making the call.
+* The seconds parameter should be optional with a default value of 10 seconds.

 ### Reflection

+The challenge was a great introduction to multi-threading.
+The primer was executed more simply compared to the other primer challenges.
+The sleep timer demonstrated more significance in multi-threading and the fast execution displayed in the console.

 ---